The Many Benefits of Cat Ownership

 Health Benefits of Cat Ownership

-It’s generally accepted that there are health benefits associated with owning a dog, but cat owners also reap the physical benefits of spending time with their feline companions:
+It’s generally accepted that there are health benefits associated with owning a dog.
+But cat owners also reap the physical benefits of spending time with their feline companions:

-- Levels of oxytocin (the hormone responsible for feelings of love and trust) are higher in cat owners.
+Levels of oxytocin (the hormone responsible for feelings of love and trust) are higher in cat owners.

-Other Reasons Cats can be Purr-fect
+Other Reasons Why Cats Are Perfect

 As anyone who shares life with a cat already knows, there are many other benefits of cat ownership, including: